chittiravi10/M2_EMBSYS/0_casestudy/embeded_sys/readme.md

 # rain decting car wiper
 ## introduction
-this car wiper can detect the rain and start cleaning the wind screen
+this car wiper can detect the rain and start cleaning the wind screen so that the water dont make the view unclear for the
 ## requirments
 > CLEAN WIND SHEILD
 - Detect the rain
 - Clean the wind shield according to req
 > design
 - uses a rain sensor
-- uses a micro controller
+- uses a micro controller (eg atmega 328)
 - uses an actuator(servo motor)
 # BLOCK DIAGRAM